Leftover Dressing and Cranberry Cookies

 - 1 cup chopped leftover cranberries, (or leftover cranberry sauce)

-- Preheat your oven to 350°F. Prepare a couple of cookie sheets by lining them with aluminum foil and spraying them generously with cooking spray.
+- Preheat your oven to 350°F and line a couple of cookie sheets with parchment paper.

 - Bake for exactly 10 minutes, removing before they turn brown.